Privacy policy

 If you wish to exercise your rights to access, deletion, or rectification, you must submit a request via Digital Post so that Business Academy Copenhagen can verify your identity.

-Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – read more in the section Who can I complain to?
+Business Academy Copenhagen’s decision can be appealed to the Danish Data Protection Agency – see the section below.

-Business Academy Copenhagen has appointed the Joint Date Protection Officer (DPO Function) at EFIF as its DPO.
-The DPO advises Business Academy Copenhagen on data protection legislation and regulations.
+If you have questions about Business Academy Copenhagen’s data protection policy, your rights as a data subject, or how personal data is processed, you can contact Business Academy Copenhagen at: gdpr@ek.dk Business Academy Copenhagen has appointed the Joint Data Protection Officer (DPO function) at EFIF as its DPO.
+The DPO advises Business Academy Copenhagen on data protection laws and regulations.
+You can contact the DPO at:

 Danish Data Protection Agency